Business On Board

 For Professionals Interested in Business On Board

 When considering the program, individuals may choose whether to participate in the curriculum only or to participate in the curriculum and be matched with an organization through the observership component.
 The Arts + Business Council recommends the following rates depending on the size of the business or organization.
 A 15% discount may be arranged when multiple individuals participate from the same institution.
-A 10% discount is offered to chamber members for individual participation.
 Payment is due prior to the first session.

 Category With Observership Curriculum Only